RomainGratier/Black-box_Optimization_via_Deep_Generative-Exploratory_Networks/README.md

     │   ├── metrics        <- Source of different metrics
     │   │   └── metrics.py
     │   │
-    │   ├── models         <- Scripts to train models and then use trained models to make │   │   │                 predictions
+    │   ├── models         <- Scripts to train models and then use load models and trained them │   │   │
-    │   │   ├── predict_model.py
+    │   │   ├── models.py
     │   │   └── train_model.py
     │   │
     │   └── Inference      <- Script to run the model inference